g-ton/stori-candidate/README.md

 # Consuming API endpoints through AWS

-Here the Postman collection to consume the endpoints through lambda functions on AWS

 Before showing the consumption of the endpoints I would like to explain a little bit the AWS structure used for this project:

 The common use case using the infrastructure of AWS in this project: